-Hawthorn wood is hard wearing making it ideal for knife/dagger handles.
+Hawthorn wood is hard wearing ideal for knife/dagger handles making them lucky.
 Its root wood is also used to make beautiful small boxes and combs.
 It is also good firewood.

-As a herb its berries, leaves and flowers are great for heart problems, especially high blood pressure as well as being good for insomnia and helping one relax.
-Please do not use if you have low blood pressure unless prescribed by a qualified herbalist.
+As a herb its berries, leaves and flowers are great for heart problems, especially high blood pressure, insomnia and helping one relax.

 Poetry of flowers

 Join me to explore the flora of the British Isles on this blog.
 My intention is to attempt to capture the unique quality and beauty of each species of flower, tree or shrub.
 For every species featured I will be growing many more wildflowers to celebrate the joy of their existence, their intrinsic conservation value and bewildering array of uses.
 For nearly 30 years I have noted, studied and explored wildflowers in the field much to the patience of the walker beside me.
 To share this passion is a heartfelt plea to respect, preserve and care for all British Wildflowers no matter how common they seem.